agfline/LibAAF/README.md

 # LibAAF
 > [!WARNING]
 >
 > While major version number remains 0, API MUST NOT be considered stable.
-Minor version number should reflect API changes during that time.
 >
 > Releases are made everytime libaaf code is updated into Ardour source tree.